deckhouse/virtualization/docs/USER_GUIDE.md

 - Consider the types of conditions:
 - Strict (`requiredDuringSchedulingIgnoredDuringExecution`) — require strict compliance.
 - Soft (`preferredDuringSchedulingIgnoredDuringExecution`) — allow partial compliance.
 - Use combinations of labels instead of single restrictions.
-For example, instead of required for a single label (env=prod), use several preferred conditions.
+For example, instead of required for a single label (e.g. env=prod), use several preferred conditions.
 - Consider the order in which interdependent VMs are launched.
 When using Affinity between VMs (for example, the backend depends on the database), launch the VMs referenced by the rules first to avoid lockouts.
 - Plan backup nodes for critical workloads.
 For VMs with strict requirements (e.g., AntiAffinity), provide backup nodes to avoid downtime in case of failure.
 - Consider existing  `taints` on nodes.